HOW JESUS SAVED Mrs. FRANKSON

 One summer day it rained incessantly – not a regular occurrence.
 The unpaved road was flooded, and though the rain had let up, people waded in ankle-deep muddy water on their way home from work.
-I was coaxing my reluctant bicycle through the slush when I heard a woman shout for help.
+I was coaxing my reluctant bicycle through the slush when I heard a woman shout for help, I stopped.

-By the time I got down from my bicycle, a small crowd had collected around her, arguing among each other, but not making a move to rescue the woman.
+A small crowd had collected around the woman’s bobbing head with bobbed hair, arguing among each other, but not making a move to rescue her.
 One asked in Hyderabadi Urdu, “Aunty-ji, how did you get in the khadda?
 Machi pakadtha, kya?
 Were you trying to catch fish?”.
 Others laughed.
 The woman spat.

 Her clothes, which must have been white before she fell, were wet and brown.
 Thick chunks of mud crept down leisurely down her fat legs when she stood up with a slight hunch.
 Her pink skin showed through the streaks of mud and water.